– Corrupted files in WordPress installation.

 Above are possible causes of 500 internal server errors, One of the most common causes is a corrupted .htaccess file.
 In this guide, we will discuss on specifically .htaccess file.

-What is a .htaccess file
+What is a .htaccess file ?

-How to create a new .htaccess file
+Create a new .htaccess file

-1. Log into your cPanel account.
+1. Log into cPanel account.

 2. Navigate to the Files section and click on File Manager.

-7. To complete the task of creating a new .htaccess file, you now need to log in to your website’s WordPress admin panel.
+7. To complete the task of creating a new .htaccess file, you need to log in to your website’s WordPress admin panel.

 8. When logged in, navigate to Settings > Permalinks.